International applicants may contact Jessica Johnston directly with questions.

 All documents written in a foreign language must be accompanied by a notarized English translation.
 We require both documents; they must be signed in ink by the appropriate official of the applicant’s school and must have the institution’s seal.

 Early Decision is an excellent option for students who know that Scripps is their top-choice college.
 Early Decision is a binding process that provides an early application review and notification of admission decision.
 Applicants who are admitted Early Decision I or II must withdraw their application(s) to other colleges and enroll at Scripps.

-International first-year applicants are eligible for merit-based scholarships ranging from $10,000 to $22,000 annually.
+International first-year applicants are eligible for merit-based scholarships ranging from $10,000 to $22,000 annually, and the highest award is the James E. Scripps Scholarship.
 Scholarships are awarded to applicants whose strong academic performance and school or community involvement indicate that they will add vitality and intellectual value to our campus.
-NOTE: Scripps no longer requires an earlier deadline for scholarship consideration.
+Scripps does not require an earlier deadline for scholarship consideration.